by Public Relations Office - Cedarville, OH

-Cedarville, Ohio On Tuesday, Apr.
-13, Cedarville University honored nine of its faculty members for their service contributions.
+Cedarville, Ohio-Cedarville University honored 12 of its faculty members recently for excellence in service.

-The Allen Monroe Integration of Faith and Learning Award was given to Cedarville resident Dr. Irene Alyn.
+The Dr. Allen Monroe Integration of Faith and Learning Award was presented to Dr. John Silvius, senior professor of biology.
 This award recognizes sustained excellence in integrating Scripture and Christian world/lifeview with a discipline or practical application.
+Silvius resides in Cedarville.

-The Faculty Advisor Award was given to Dr. Pamela Diehl Johnson.
-This award is given to a full-time or part-time faculty member with at least six years of service who has had a significant influence on students as an academic advisor, class advisor, career counselor, student organization advisor, and/or Missions Involvement Services leader.
+The Faculty Advisor Award was given to Dr. Merlin Ager, professor of education.
+This award recognizes a faculty member with at least six years of service who has had a significant influence on students as an advisor or counselor.
+Ager lives in Cedarville.

-The Faculty Innovator of the Year Award was given to Dr. Jeffrey Cook, assistant professor of Bible.
+The Faculty Innovator of the Year Award was given to a team of three faculty members: Dr. Jeff Fawcett (Cedarville), Jeff Guernsey (Jamestown), and John LeBlanc (Springfield).
 The award is given for an instructional or curricular innovation that has resulted in a noteworthy improvement in student learning.